 - 1 medium, ripe papaya

-- rose wine
+- rose wine, or white wine of your choice

 - Peel the papaya, and cut it in half lengthwise.
 Scoop out all the seeds, and any stringy pith, with a spoon.
 Give it a rough chop.